Determine if the following statement is TRUE or FALSE. If false, ... | Channels for Pearson+

 Determine if the following statement is TRUE or FALSE.
 If false, correct it.

-The metabolic nucleotide that contains the vitamin riboflavin is called Coenzyme A.
+The metabolic nucleotide that contains a form of the vitamin niacin is called NADH.

 Determine if the following statement is TRUE or FALSE.
 If false, correct it.

-The metabolic nucleotide that contains the vitamin riboflavin is called Coenzyme A.
+The metabolic nucleotide that contains a form of the vitamin niacin is called NADH.